cfhirsch/adventofcode2024/README.md

 modification that adds a boundary where there wasn't one already, and where the guard is no currently standing.
 I keep a hashset of visited squares and guard directions.
 If a square and guard direction has been hit before, we're in a loop.
 The other option is that the guard left the room.

+UPDATE: I realized the only squares I need to modify are the ones that the guard visits in the unmodified grid - except for the guard's starting square.
+With that realization I was able to reduce the time to solve part 2 from around 20 seconds to a little over 8 seconds.
+Still a little too slow.

+I was alble to shave that down to a little over 4 seconds by replacing my original for loop with an iteration over the direction the guard is moving until I either hit an obstacle or leave the grid.

 **Dec 7:**

 Part 1: Relatively straightforward if a little tedious.
 The hardest part was coming up with a way to iterate over all possible operand lists of length n.